 - Lastly, what is important to understand is that the CAT pattern has changed for everyone and hence take the same in your stride and ensure full throttle preparation till the 29th of November

-Your CAT preparation strategy over next 60 days, according to Nishit should be as below:
+Your CAT preparation strategy, according to Nishit should be as below:

 Keep in mind that atleast one high-value concept in the Quantitative Aptitude section should be a strong area.